arkency/posts/posts/2016-02-15-how-to-teach-react-dot-js-properly-a-quick-preview-of-wroc-love-dot-rb-workshop-agenda.md

 I'm honored to make a workshop as a part of the wonderful [wroc_love.rb conference](http://www.wrocloverb.com/) in Wrocław, Poland.
 This is my little _thank you_ to the community, as well as an another occasion to share my knowledge about React.js.

 I wanted to make this workshop as Arkency-like as possible.
 You may know that we're working remotely and we're following async principles.
-You can learn more about it in [Developers-Oriented Project Management](http://blog.arkency.com/developers-oriented-project-management/) book which is our 'manifest' of workflow, culture and techniques.
+You can learn more about it in [Async Remote: The Guide to Building a Self-Organizing Team](http://blog.arkency.com/async-remote/) book which is our 'manifest' of workflow, culture and techniques.
 While a workshop form is not _remote_ at all, I wanted to make it as _async_ as possible.

 In the workshop we'll be developing an app.
 A real one - it'll be an application to manage Call-for-Papers process which takes place before a conference.
 You'll be presented with a working API, static mockups and working environment where you can just start writing React.js-Redux code.
 Your goal will be to develop an user interface for this application.